Veljko Simić: Red Star Belgrade

 Simić signed a four-year contract with Red Star Belgrade in the summer of 2018.
 In a promotional event, he told journalists that his early departure from Red Star to Basel had been "a mistake from which young players can learn".
 His contract was terminated after two and a half seasons on 11 January 2021.

 Vojvodina

-Simic signed a two and a half year contract with Vojvodina on 13 January 2021.
+Simic signed a two-and-a-half-year contract with Vojvodina on 13 January 2021.

+Omonia

+Simic signed a two plus one-year contract with Omonia on 17 July 2023.

 International career

 Simić debuted for Serbia on 25 January 2023 in a friendly match against United States which Serbia won 2–1.
 Simić scored the second Serbian goal of the match and his first goal on international level.